Bar pages by bar owners

-In previous years I've racked up air miles and bar bills in a quest to visit and review bars in cities around the world.
-Even pre-Covid travel restrictions, the explosion in the number of bars led to my pretty much abandoning trying to review bars.
+In previous years, we've racked up air miles and bar bills in a quest to visit and review bars in cities around the world.
+Even pre-Covid travel restrictions, the rapid development of the world's bar scene made our reviewing even the best of the best an impossible quest.
 However, I still want to give bars exposure on Difford's Guide and ensure great bars receive the recognition they deserve.

-Hence, we're working on a new bar area that will allow bar owners to take control of their own pages on this website to promote their drinks, food, and entertainment offerings directly to the 1 million discerning drinkers a month who visit Difford's Guide.
-We will give control directly to bar owners (who may then decide to pass on permission to their managers) to maintain and build their presence on Difford's Guide.
-We invite and encourage all bar owners to register your interest below and we'll send you further information.
+Hence, we're working on a new bar area that will allow bar owners to control their own pages on Difford's Guide and promote their drinks, food, and entertainment offerings directly to the 1 million discerning drinkers who visit this website each month.

 Swift occupies the sight of what was a Soho drinkers' institution, LAB bar.
 Thanks to the experience and dedication of owners Mia Johansson and Bobby Hiddleston,